 Amazon Prime is a Must

 This is a big one.
 As a merchant moving from seller fulfilled to FBA (fulfilled by Amazon) can be a game-changer.
 Many searchers filter out non-Prime results, so first, being Prime increases your visibility/impressions.
 Second, having that “Free 2-Day shipping” for your product helps knock over the shipping hurdle.
-Everyone’s expectation on Amazon is free 2-day shipping, so if your listing is seller fulfilled and your charging shipping, your conversion rate will drop considerably.
+Everyone’s expectation on Amazon is free 2-day shipping, so if your listing is seller fulfilled and you’re charging shipping, your conversion rate will drop considerably.
 Prime is an instant advantage.

 Optimize Your Product Listing Optimization